Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

 # If life gives you tonics, do… ugh…
-At the end, the application looks like this:
+At the end, the application ended up like this:

 <br>